One of the Most Spectacular Hidden Gems in Spain—The Perfect Weekend Trip From Madrid

 La Charca Verde

-For lunch, pack a sandwich to enjoy as you refresh your feet in the cool water.
-There are dozens of places in and around Madrid, like Museo de Jamón, where you can pick up a cheap and delicious baguette sandwich layered with melt-in-your-mouth Spanish ham and cheese—jamón ibérico y queso manchego.
+There are dozens of rustic butcher shops in and around Madrid, like Museo de Jamón, where you can pick up a cheap and delicious baguette sandwich layered with melt-in-your-mouth jamón ibérico (cured Spanish ham) and queso manchego (an aged, hard sheep’s cheese).
+Chef’s kiss.

 Nature day trips from Madrid are plentiful.
 This hike is in the Guadarrama mountain range.
 (Sierra de Guadarrama)

-[In writing this blog, I was saddened to learn that Spain’s notorious meddling bureaucrats closed my favorite hole-in-the-wall joint on the mountain; it appears locals are heartbroken as well.
-It was once the perfect place for post-hike fortification, serving grilled chicken, homemade fries, and cold beer.
-Locals used to visit for breakfast, lunch, and dinner to have a simple meal al fresco with the stunning backdrop of La Pedriza… R.I.P.]
+[In writing this blog, I was saddened to learn that Spain’s notorious meddling bureaucrats closed my favorite hole-in-the-wall joint on the mountain itself; it appears locals are heartbroken as well.

 If you have time before returning to Madrid, stop by the Castillo de Manzanares el Real.
-Construction of the castle began in 1475, and today it’s the best-preserved example of Castillian military architecture.

 A Must-Visit UNESCO World Heritage Site in Spain

-Start again at the center, and aim between numbers ‘3’ and ‘4.’
-Drive about 1.5 hours into Don Quixote territory.
+Drive about 1.5 hours into Don Quijote territory.

 Welcome to the picturesque hilltop town of Cuenca, a UNESCO World Heritage Site.
 This beautiful town is close to my heart because it’s where my Spanish grandfather was from.